Hiteswar Saikia: Tenure

+Second term as Chief Minister (1991–1996)

+1991 election and appointment

-The Assam movement that demanded the expulsion of all foreigners—whose number had been estimated to be several lakhs—gained momentum and the AASU was on the forefront of the movement.
-When Saikia came back from Mizoram to play his role in Assam politics, he was picked up as the President of the APCC (I) by Rajiv Gandhi.
-He meant sending the opposite team of Asom Gana Parishad, which entered into the phase of tail enders' game.
-The 1991 general election was the greatest challenge for Saikia's life.
+The Assam movement demanded the expulsion of all foreigners whose number had been estimated to be several lakhs.
+This gained momentum and the AASU was on the forefront of the movement.
+When Saikia came back from Mizoram to play his role in Assam politics he was appointed by the President of the APCC (I) by Rajiv Gandhi.
+He intended to send the opposite team of Asom Gana Parishad which entered into the tail-phase of electoral procedures.
+The 1991 general election was witness to great turmoil and constituted a grave danger to Saikia's life.

-He did everything with concentration on details in respect of every single constituency.
-From the very first Saikia was sure of annexing the biggest chunk by dint of his holding the winning tricks in his hand.
-When he got scent of the fact that the main contending party of Congress (I), that is, the AGP would be receiving neither covert nor overt support it expected of the ULFA.

 Saikia was doubly sure of the victory of Congress (I).
 He waited to disclose the anticipation of a resounding victory till the arrival of Rajiv Gandhi who was to visit Assam for releasing the Congress(I) election manifesto.
 Rajiv Gandhi was fully convinced with the strategies of Saikia and gave him all the responsibility of electioneering in the entire State.

-Saikia undertook extensive tour of the villages rather than towns and near cities.
-He knew that Indian villages represent all important vote banks.
+Saikia undertook extensive tour of the villages rather than visiting towns and nearby cities.
+He knew how Indian villages represented an all important electoral source.
 After the Assam election and the assassination of Rajiv Gandhi, the election result came out in Assam in favour of Congress.
-It was all due to the Saikia's ability to retrieve the people's confidence and trust in Congress.
-He was elected from his home constituency for the fifth consecutive term.
-When the ULFA kidnapped fourteen top ranking officials serving directly under the Government of Assam and they were taken as hostages by the militant organization (ULFA) which promised to release them in exchanged of the advanced release of a certain number of their comrades-at-arms who had been arrested under Terrorist and Disruptive Activities (Prevention) Act rules during the earlier Army operation known as 'Operation Bajrang.'
+This was due in part to Saikia's ability to retrieve the people's confidence in Congress.
+He was then elected from his home constituency for the fifth consecutive term.